 Homemade Breakfast Bar - Chewy Blackstrap Molasses

 - Mixing bowl

 - Wooden spoon

 - 6" by 8" baking tin

 - 1/2 cup of blackstrap molasses

-- 3 x cups of porridge oats (steel cut may not bind as well, so the finer grain works better)
+- 3 cups porridge oats steel cut may not bind as well, so the finer grain works better

 Batch cooking snacks like this homemade breakfast bar recipe can really help you to save time on your plant based diet.
 One of the biggest issues people have with this lifestyle is simply not finding enough time to prepare food, especially if they need to cook different meals for all the family.

 Save a little time on the weekend to prep your food, and it will save you loads of time in the week ahead.
 Also, healthy snacks can stop you from giving in to temptation on unhealthy junk foods.

 Please check out our FAST & EASY Plan for more recipes and tips on learning how to put nutritionally complete plant based meals together to keep you healthy for a lifetime.